-- Peak Of Human Endurance: Batman can hold his breath under water for longer than 3 minutes and 15 seconds.
+- Peak Of Human Endurance: Batman can hold his breath underwater for longer than 3 minutes and 15 seconds.

-- Peak Of Human Reflexes: Batman honed his reflexes to such a degree that he could catch Green Arrow's arrow in mid air.
+- Peak Of Human Reflexes: Batman honed his reflexes to such a degree that he could catch Green Arrow's arrow in mid-air.

-- Peak Of Human Agility: Batman's agility surpasses any Olympic athlete, he uses a special French agility while he is jumping from rooftop to rooftop.
+- Peak Of Human Agility: Batman's agility surpasses any Olympic athlete, he uses special French agility while he is jumping from rooftop to rooftop.
 Dick Grayson has also had extra training in acrobatics for his years as a performer in a circus.

 - Batcape: The cape, while varying in function depending on the author's interpretation, is another constant to Batman's costume, granting him additional theatricality and lending to his "bat-like" appearance.
 Some adaptations depict it as being an armored element: bulletproof, fireproof, and shockproof.
-Most interpretations, however, depict the cape as having weighted tips, capable of being used for attack as well as granting Batman the ability to glide over distance and from height.
+Most interpretations, however, depict the cape as having weighted tips, capable of being used for an attack as well as granting Batman the ability to glide over distance and from height.

 - Cowl: The signature Batman cowl is armored as well as containing listening devices, sonar/night vision, and a link and interface with the Bat-Computer.

-- Arm-scallops: The purpose of the blade like flaps on Batman's forearms also varies depending on the interpretation, but they have also been a constant part of his appearance.
+- Arm-scallops: The purpose of the blade-like flaps on Batman's forearms also varies depending on the interpretation, but they have also been a constant part of his appearance.
 Modern interpretations utilize these as another defensive option, being capable of stopping and even destroying bladed weapons.